maddie480/EverestUpdateCheckerServer/README.md

 # Everest Update Checker Server

-This is the server powering [Everest](https://github.com/EverestAPI/Everest)'s "Check for Mod Updates" feature.
+This server periodically goes through the mods posted in [the Celeste category on GameBanana](https://gamebanana.com/games/6460), and saves a few files that may be used by various services that need to know more information about mods.

+This service is currently hosted by max480 (max480#4596 on [the "Mt.
+Celeste Climbing Association" Discord server](https://discord.gg/celeste)).

+## Mod update database

+### What it does

-It basically generates a file named `uploads/everestupdate.yaml` containing information on all Celeste mods published on GameBanana including an `everest.yaml`.
+When running, the bot generates a file named `uploads/everestupdate.yaml` containing information on all Celeste mods published on GameBanana including an `everest.yaml`.
 For example:
 ```yaml
 SuperHotMod:
   GameBananaType: Gamefile